ramin40/ramin40/README.md

-- 👋 Hi, I’m @ramin40
+- 👋 Hi, I’m @ramin bakhtiyari
-- 👀 I’m interested in ...
+- 👀 I’m interested in machine learning, deep learning and biomedical engineering
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning machine learning and deep learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on using artificial inteligence in biomedical projects
-- 📫 How to reach me ...
+- 📫 How to reach me you can contact me with my scholary email with address: raminbakhtiyari@aut.ac.ir

 <!---
 ramin40/ramin40 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.